-- 12. Add an additional bit (as input) to the GP IO to read the value of SW0 on the User Input DIP switch on the board.
+12. Add an additional bit (as input) to the GPIO to read the value of SW1 on the User Input DIP switch on the board.
 In the Parameters tab of Add/Edit Cores change the value of C_GPIO_WIDTH to 2.
-In the Ports tab, change the range of the opb_gpio_0_GPIO_IO signal to [0:1].
-Note the bit order is [LB:UB] as stated at the top of the window.
-Add bit 1 of this signal to the system.ucf file and connect it to the pin for USER_INPUT0.
-Find the pin number in the Multimedia Board User Guide. - 13.
-Rebuild the bitstream and download it to the board. - 14.
-Use XMD to set bit 1 of the GPIO to be an input by writing to the GPIO_TRI register.
-Test the switch by reading from the GPIO_DATA register.
-Pay close attention to the order and position of the bits.
-The system is big endian so the higher bit is on the right and because there are only two bits they are shifted to the right as well.
+Having changed this generic, the range of the opb_gpio_0_GPIO_IO signal would now become [0:1].
+You must also make this change manually in the External Ports Connections section of the Ports tab.
+Add bit 1 of this signal to the system.ucf file and connect it to the pin for USER_INPUT1.
+Find the pin number in the Multimedia Board User Guide.